 At the start of 2017, the Chartered IIA brought together a 'trailblazer group' of employers to lead the creation of an internal audit apprenticeship programme to ensure that internal audit could benefit from the opportunities arising from the new apprenticeship levy.

-There are two apprenticeships in development: internal audit practitioner and internal audit professional.
+Over the last 18 months, the trailblazer group has been developing two apprenticeships: Internal Audit Practitioner (level 4) and Internal Audit Professional (level 7).
 To ensure they are developed with the support of the profession, we conducted a consultation to get views from across all sectors and from employers at organisations of all sizes.

 For further information on apprenticeships and how they work please visit:

 Read our technical blog: Apprenticeship levy - what does it mean for your business?